-Grove St 4 Cross Campus
+Cross Campus

+Old Campus

-Old Campus 3 New Haven Green
+Yale New Haven Hospital

-Yale New Haven Hospital 5 Just steps away from the residential colleges, YNHH provides countless opportunities for undergraduates to engage in research, clinical work, service, and medical training at one of the country's premier medical centers.
+Just steps away from the residential colleges, YNHH provides countless opportunities for undergraduates to engage in research, clinical work, service, and medical training at one of the country's premier medical centers.

-4 East Rock Park
+East Rock

+Whitney Avenue

-Whitney Avenue 6 Skyscrapers mix with historic brownstones on one of New Haven's most eclectic streets.
+Skyscrapers mix with historic brownstones on one of New Haven's most eclectic streets.
 Turn the corner into the award-winning Audubon Arts District to find the New Haven Ballet and Creative Arts Workshop, or continue north to visit the New Haven Museum, whose collections and exhibitions bring New Haven history to life.

-City Hall / Amistad 7 Memorial
+City Hall / Amistad

-New Haven's mayor is a Yale alumna, and a Yale undergraduate serves as one of 30 elected officials on the Board of Alders.
+New Haven's mayor is a Yale alumnus, and a Yale undergrad serves as one of 30 elected officials on the Board of Alders.
 Next to City Hall, a memorial stands where 54 African captives who sought their freedom aboard the Amistad were imprisoned in 1839 while awaiting trial.